The breadfruit is also known as breadfruit or bread tree fruit.

 Use in the kitchen:

-The nut and fruit combination has a high starch content, is very filling and can be used in just as many ways as the potato, e.g. in gratins, curries or salads.
+The nut and fruit mixture has a high starch content, is very filling and can be used in just as many ways as potatoes, e.g. in gratins, curries or salads.

 When fully ripe, the flesh is golden yellow.
 It can then also be eaten raw and tastes fruity and sweet.
 When ripe, the aroma is reminiscent of mango or pineapple and the consistency is creamy, similar to pudding.